 Geico is better than Mercury overall.
 Geico beats Mercury Insurance when it comes to discounts offered, cost, customer reviews, types of insurance, and especially geographical coverage since Mercury's availability is relatively low.
-The average Geico car insurance premium is $37 per month, according to WalletHub’s research, while the average Mercury car insurance premium is $98 per month.
+The average cost of a Geico policy in California is $66 per month, while the average cost of a Mercury policy is $86 per month.
 The two companies offer comparable selections of insurance options, though.

 It’s also important to note that Geico is available in all 50 states and Washington D.C.
 Mercury Insurance, on the other hand, is only available in 11 states: Arizona, California, Georgia, Florida, Illinois, Nevada, New Jersey, New York, Oklahoma, Texas and Virginia.
 Read on to learn more about how Geico and Mercury stack up against one another.

 - Types of Insurance:Geico and Mercury are evenly matched

 - NAIC Rating: Geico beats Mercury

 Geico has better customer satisfaction ratings than Mercury Insurance across a variety of platforms, including J.D.
 Power, the National Association of Insurance Commissioners (NAIC), and user reviews on WalletHub.
 But both companies have received more than the average number of complaints for insurance companies their size, according to the NAIC.
 Customer complaints about Geico are mostly about unsatisfactory settlement offers, and customer complaints about Mercury focus on delays in the claims-handling process.

 In terms of financial strength and claims-paying ability, Geico is in good standing with leading credit rating agencies like AM Best, S&P, and Moody’s Investors Service.
 However, while Mercury has received good ratings from AM Best and Moody’s, it has not yet received a score from S&P.